 Photo By: Stuart Seeger/flickr

-With its pink granite walls, Roman-style columns and pediments, and an attention-grabbing copper-domed clock tower make Tarrant County’s courthouse look as if it should be a state capitol.
+With its pink granite walls, Roman-style columns and pediments, and an attention-grabbing copper-domed clock tower, Tarrant County’s courthouse looks as if it should be a state capitol.
 That’s no accident, as it was modeled after the Texas State Capitol building in Austin.
 Located just a short walk from the Trinity River in downtown Fort Worth, the courthouse is notable for being one of the first buildings in the Southwest built with a steel frame.
 Come check out the courthouse, then pay a visit to one of the many restaurants or bars in downtown Fort Worth.

 City: Fort Worth